vigetlabs/gangway/README.md

 # Gangway

-A client-side API abstraction layer
+A client-side API abstraction layer.

 Gangway is our general purpose tool for working with APIs on the client-side.
 It is a thin layer on top of `superagent` with specific